-- Type of Criminal Activity/Gang Information (Data Element 12) - Type of Victim (Data Element 25) must be Society (S) - Offense Attempted/Completed (Data Element 7): - o If Offense Attempted/Completed is Attempted (A): - Type Property Loss, etc. (Data Element 14) must be one of the following: - None (1) - Unknown (8) - o If Offense Attempted/Completed is Completed (C): - Type Property Loss etc. (Data Element 14) must be one of the following: - None (1) - Seized (6)
+- Mandatory Data Elements for Group A Incident Reports - Type of Criminal Activity/Gang Information (Data Element 12) - Offense Attempted/Completed (Data Element 7): - If Offense Attempted/Completed is Attempted (A): - Type Property Loss, etc. (Data Element 14) must be one of the following: None (1) - Unknown (8) - If Offense Attempted/Completed is Completed (C): - Type Property Loss etc. (Data Element 14) must be one of the following: - None (1) - Seized (6)